 National Air Pollution Control Programme 2030

-The emission reduction commitments set for Finland in the National Emission Ceilings Directive are presented in the table below.
-Efforts have been made to determine the commitments of the different EU Member States in a manner that would most benefit the system as a whole with the minimum possible costs.
-In practice, this means that Finland's commitments are lower than those of most of the other countries.
+The table below presents the emission reduction commitments set for Finland in the National Emission Ceilings Directive.
+Efforts have been made to set the emission reduction commitments for different EU Member States in such a way that the greatest benefits with respect to the situation as a whole could be achieved at the lowest cost.
+In practice, this means that Finland's commitments are lower than those of most other countries.

-Table.
-Finland’s old and new emission reduction commitments shown as emission reductions in percentages and the emission reduction commitments based on these in kilotonnes (kt).
+Finland’s emission reduction commitments as percentages and emission ceilings in kilotonnes (kt) calculated from these.

-Calculations regarding the fulfilment of the emission reduction commitments set in the National Emission Ceilings Directive have been conducted by the Finnish Environment Institute.
-According to these calculations, the commitments will be fulfilled with the measures agreed for the implementation of the energy and climate strategy and the action plan to reduce ammonia emissions from agriculture and with the implementation of the sector-specific emission limit regulations that are already in place and decided upon.
-In addition to this, the additional measures planned for reducing greenhouse gas emissions in the Medium-term Climate Change Policy Plan (KAISU) also enhance the reduction of airborne pollutant emissions.
+According to calculations by the Finnish Environment Institute, the commitments set in the National Emission Ceilings Directive will be fulfilled with the measures agreed for the implementation of the Energy and Climate Strategy and the Action Plan to Reduce Ammonia Emissions from Agriculture and with the implementation of the sector-specific emission limit regulation that is already in place.
+Besides these, the additional measures planned for reducing greenhouse gas emissions in the Medium-term Climate Policy Plan (KAISU) also contribute to the reduction of air pollutant emissions.

 National objectives and measures

 The responsibility for implementing the measures rests with a broad range of national, regional and local organisations.
-The key players include different ministries (Ministry of the Environment, Ministry of Social Affairs and Health, Ministry of Economic Affairs and Employment, Ministry of Transport and Communications, Ministry of Finance, Ministry of Agriculture and Forestry), Centres for Economic Development, Transport and the Environment, Finnish Transport and Communications Agency Traficom, municipalities, Helsinki Region Environmental Services Authority HSY, research institutes (Finnish Environment Institute, National Institute for Health and Welfare, Finnish Meteorological Institute, VTT Technical Research Centre of Finland, National Supervisory Authority for Welfare and Health Valvira), and various associations (e.g. Central Association of Chimney Sweeps, The Central Union of Agricultural Producers and Forest Owners (MTK) and The Finnish Association for Nature Conservation).
+The key players include different ministries (Ministry of the Environment, Ministry of Social Affairs and Health, Ministry of Economic Affairs and Employment, Ministry of Transport and Communications, Ministry of Agriculture and Forestry), Centres for Economic Development, Transport and the Environment, Finnish Transport and Communications Agency Traficom, municipalities, Helsinki Region Environmental Services HSY, research institutes (Finnish Environment Institute, Finnish Institute for Health and Welfare, Finnish Meteorological Institute, VTT Technical Research Centre of Finland, National Supervisory Authority for Welfare and Health Valvira), and various associations (e.g. Central Association of Chimney Sweeps, The Central Union of Agricultural Producers and Forest Owners (MTK) and The Finnish Association for Nature Conservation).